 - SAT or ACT scores (unless applying through the Test-Optional Portfolio Path)

 - Teacher Evaluation completed by a teacher who has taught you in an academic course (English, mathematics, science, foreign language, history, or social studies) in 10th-12th grade.

 - Leadership, community service and work experience, and extracurricular involvements

 - Expressed interest in the College or personal interview (interviews are optional, not required)

 The committee weighs all of these factors to make a prediction about an applicant’s potential for academic success at Lewis & Clark.
 We want to make sure that any student who has the opportunity to enroll at the College will have the tools they need to flourish in and enjoy our academic program.

 The committee also looks for students who will contribute to our community – as musicians, leaders, athletes, or community service participants, just to name a few – while they are succeeding academically.

-You can get a good idea of where you might fit in “by the numbers” by comparing your own performance with our student profile.
-Click here for facts & figures about Lewis & Clark, including our admitted student profile.
+You can get a good idea of where you might fit in “by the numbers” by comparing your own performance with our admitted student profile on the Facts & Figures page.